First Timothy 4:3

 faith has to be a priority.
 The spiritual exercise also must be done

 consistently.
-Thats one of the reasons that going to church is
+That is one of the reasons that going to church is not enough to

-much more often than can be gained by attending all possible church services.
+more often than can be gained by attending all possible church services.
+What

-What does it mean to exercise your self unto godliness?
-Remember that godliness
+does it mean to exercise your self unto godliness?
+Remember that godliness more

-more than anything else refers to your faith.
-It refers to your actions also,
+than anything else refers to your faith.
+It refers to your actions also, but

 live by faith.